guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

-# Hole 7 to Hole 8
+# Hole 6 to Hole 7

-Change the code in hole 7 to be identical to the code on hole 8, both implenentation and tests can change.

 ## Refactorings